-It is also considered that the effects arising from the additional bulk at first floor level from the wider public realm are relieved by the fact the building has been set back even further into the plot away from the roadside than the extant permission for redevelopment.
-The building is now less prominent in views along Fitzroy Park than the existing building in views from the street and would not appear significantly bigger than the existing.
+7.17 The effects arising from the additional bulk at first floor level from the wider public realm are relieved by the fact that the proposed building continues to be set back into the plot further away from the roadside than the existing building.
+As with the 2016 approved scheme, the replacement building would continue to be less prominent in views along Fitzroy Park than the existing building and would not appear significantly bigger than the existing.

-These facts are confirmed by the CGI visualisations of the proposed scheme in comparison to the existing and approved positions which are set out in the accompanying Design and Access Statement.
+These facts are again confirmed by the CGI visualisations of the proposed scheme in comparison to the existing and 2012 approved position which are set out in the accompanying Design and Access Statement.
 Winter views from the surrounding properties to show the seasonal effects absent foliage have also been included.

-Comments on the previous scheme suggested that the proposed bulk was inappropriate in the 'very sensitive location' on the fringes of The Heath.
-This concern is unfounded as the proposed scheme and its neighbour No. 51 Fitzroy Park are not visible from The Heath either in long views or from the edge of the Heath at Millfield Lane.
-This was accepted by the Council in the approval for No. 51 and the extant approval at No. 53.
-Indeed the height of the development now proposed was reduced by over a full metre in direct response to Officer comments to ensure that it would not be considered necessary to undertake verified views from The Heath.
-The proposed development is now some 450mm shorter than the now built No. 51 where no verified views were considered necessary.
+Park (recently redeveloped) are not visible from The Heath either in long views or from the edge of the Heath at Millfield Lane.
+This was accepted by the Council in the approval for 51 and the extant approval at 53.
+Indeed with the extant approval at 53, the height of the replacement building was reduced by over a full metre in direct response to Officer comments, resulting in a dwelling some 450mm shorter than that recently built at 51 Fitzroy Park.
+Therefore, in light of the above, and as per the 2016 approval, the scale, bulk and massing of the proposed dwelling remain acceptable and no verified views from The Heath are necessary.